-A Review of David Allen’s Productivity Bible, ‘Getting Things Done’
+A Book Review for David Allen’s Productivity Bible, ‘Getting Things Done’

 We were 40 minutes into leaving the house, still a choreography of chaos, when my son said, “Mommy, they’re too tight.”
 I vaguely remembered a we-need-new-boots-discussion with both kids.
 That was 3 weeks ago.
 My tired brain, trying to lighten the load, threw that thought overboard.

 The mental load is my constant companion.
 So, tasks spill onto the floor in unfortunate ways at inopportune times.
 Like when trying to get two kids in 6 layers of clothes out to sled before dark.
 Even before the boot incident, I knew I needed a systems upgrade.
 My new job, holiday madness and scheduling weeks of ceiling leak repairs, pushed things to a new low.
 I decided to consult David Allen’s tomb, Getting Things Done: The Art of Stress-Free Productivity.

 In Most Families Mom Carries the ‘Mental Load’

 We’re stressed from the invisible-never-ending planning for our families.
 However, before you get too excited about this book review, let me be clear, there’s no simple solution to mental load overwhelm.
 It comes from having too much to do.
 Reducing it requires a combination of outsourcing, spouse-sourcing and eliminating commitments by setting boundaries.